Substitution - Transport

 The use of inedible food waste products may have utility and currently most renewable biodiesel in Canada comes from waste cooking oil and tallow (Navius Research, 2022).
 Significant research is underway to explore additional possibilities (Howell, 2022).
 However, given efforts to reduce food waste (see Goal 5, Reducing food waste), it is not clear there will be sufficient volume to make them viable biofuel feedstocks.

 Long in consultation and development, it is critical that the federal government adopt a Clean Fuel Standard that supports ecological approaches to biofuels (cf. discussion in ECCC, 2022).
 However, as of mid-2022, the federal standard will likely be a floor approach that does not force provincial standards in an ecological direction.
 Environment and Climate Change Canada have also backed away from a more aggressive approach to land use rules that would make biofuels less desirable (Pratt, 2022).
-BC is the first province to announce a sustainable biofuels mandate for aviation fuel but there is no indication it will be tightly tied to ecological biofuel production.
+BC was the first province to announce a sustainable biofuels mandate for avation fuel but there was no indication it would be tightly tied to ecological biofuel production.
+Air Canada tested a canola-derived biofuel to meet the standard in late 2024, but with no evidence that it meets ecological requirements.

 Endnotes: